oxidecomputer/buildomat/README.md

   which defines some things about the way a job executes and what additional configuration options are required or available.

+These properties are optional, but not variety-specific:

+- `enable` **(boolean)**

+  To exclude a particular job file from processing, set this to `false`.
+If not specified, this property defaults to `true`.
+This allows a job to be temporarily disabled without needing to be removed from the repository.

 The rest of the configuration is variety-specific.

 ### Variety: Basic